Skip to main content Skip to site search

 Increased Ellis/OMI Payments

-The standard relocation assistance payment to tenants for Ellis Act and Owner Move-in (OMI) evictions increased from $16,341 to $16,864, with the additional payment of $5,447 increased to $5,621 for low-income, disabled, elderly, families with minor children, or tenancies that began prior to 1999.
+Effective January 1, 2026, the standard relocation assistance payment to tenants for Ellis Act and Owner Move-in (OMI) evictions is increased to $19,413, and the additional payment for low-income, disabled, elderly, families with minor children, or tenancies that began prior to 1999 is increased to $6,471.

 In this section